ausmani23/aow/README.md

 # Abolition of What?

 This repository contains the code that generates results and figures 'Abolition of What?' by Christopher Lewis and Adaner Usmani.

-To do more than browse the code (i.e., to replicate our results), you will need the source data.
-We do not store these on the Github, for proprietary and storage reasons.
-Contact Adaner for more information.
+To do more than browse the code (i.e., to replicate our results), you will need to:

-All graphs and calculations (where indicated in the text) are replicated by aow.R.
-Further explanations are in the comments of the file itself.
+1. Download the source data.
+We do not store these on the Github, because of space constraints.
+To download these files, visit [this link](https://www.dropbox.com/sh/dg3i6ac0lnd6gzg/AAAdPhvB4pDYLfcMQCpMmg2ba?dl=0).
+2. Create an 'output' folder in the same directory as the 'code' directory.
+All figures and calculations are output to that folder.

+Please contact Adaner if you have any questions.